Registration

 UNHCR will be present at all Field Posts in Kakuma and Kalobeyei as follows:

 Every Monday and Tuesday is for KASI enrolment only, and Wednesday and Thursday are for counseling.
 Counseling bookings can be made through KASI.
 Please approach your nearest Field Post to make an appointment for counseling through KASI.
-All Field Post activities, including counseling, will be done in strict adherence to COVID-19 protocols.
 On the day of your appointment, please come to the Field Post with the minimum number of people from your household.
 This is to avoid overcrowding and maintain social distancing.

 Updates on Resettlement activities and submissions can be accessed through KASI, which does not require booking for counseling.
 Applicants who have been interviewed for resettlement can access updates on the status of their case three months after interview.
 Additionally, Applicants who have attended RSC and other Resettlement country interviews can access updates on their cases by personally contacting the resettlement countries through email addresses provided to applicants during resettlement country interviews.